IvanYankov993/DNAScore/notebooks/cnn_single_multi_task_models/README.md

 ---

 ### 3. `dev/`
 - **Description**: This folder contains exploratory work for extending the CNN architecture.
-The development explores using four separate branches in the network, allowing each branch to specialize in a specific property (dg, dh, ds, Tm).
+The development explores using four separate branches in the network, allowing each branch to specialize in a specific property (dG, dH, dS, Tm).
 This is designed to provide more accurate and specialized predictions compared to using a fully shared network.

 ---